yamariva2000/fraud_case_study/README.md

 ![Fig 1](./figure_1.png)

 Above is Fig. 1, a barplot, which plots the fraud rate against various categories.
 Figure 1(a) shows that the highest fraud rates were associated with direct targeting of the website.
 Males tend to have a higher fraud rate than females 1(b) .
-New accounts with ages between 0 and 25 days have over a 20% fraud rate compared to all other accounts having less than a 16% rate.
+New accounts less than 25 days old have over a 20% fraud rate compared to older  accounts having less than a 16% rate.
 There does not seem to be any pattern of fraud over customer age and purchase value.
 For location (1(c)), fraud was more prevalent from Oceana, South America, and Africa.
 North America was slightly above the average, wheras Asia and  Europe were below the average rate.
-The most dramatic plot is figure 1(g), fraud rate as a function of number of users using a shared device.
+The most dramatic plot is figure 1(g) showing fraud rate as a function of number of users per device.
 When a device is shared by 2 or 3 users, the fraud rate is 20%.
 This jumps to 60% at 4 users and 80% at 5 users ending at about 90% for numbers above that.

  ![Fig 2](./figure_2.png)